TheFreezeTeam/TheFreezeTeamBlog/input/posts/Variant.md

 ![][VariantGenericInterfacesImage]

 A good superhero needs to learn from their ancestors (Contravariant), and keep in mind future generations (Covariant).
-Here is some guidance on how to remember and use our generic variance to over come our LIQUID foes.
+Here is some guidance on how to remember and use our generic variance to overcome our LIQUID foes.

 ## Generic Variance in C#